michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 Important note:
 While it’s technically possible to compress the underlying hypertable directly, this is not recommended.
-The reason is that continuous aggregate policies and compression policies must cooperate — otherwise you risk breaking updates or refreshes.
+The reason is that continuous aggregate policies and compression policies must cooperate — otherwise, you risk breaking updates or refreshes.

 Instead, TimescaleDB provides a safe, dedicated method for CAGG compression:
 ```sql